 10 Tablets are packed into PVC-Aluminum blister packet (inside package).

 3 Blister inserted together with the leaflet into cardboard boxes (outer package).

 3 years.
 Do not use after the expiration date.

 To be dispensed with prescription.

-Store in dry place, out of the reach of children at temperature not higher than 15ºC.
+Store at a room temperature (15-250C), in a dry place, out of the reach of children.
 Protect from light.